UniversalDependencies/docs/treebanks/en_gum/index.md

     <ul>
       <li>AUX-Fin: is, was, has, 's, ’s, does, s, S’, isn</li>
       <li>PRON: it, he, his, they, she, her, their, them, its, him</li>
-      <li>VERB-Fin: is, has, says, was, 's, comes, makes, ’s, means, takes</li>
+      <li>VERB-Fin: is, has, says, was, 's, comes, makes, takes, ’s, means</li>
     </ul>
   </li>
 </ul>